PelionIoT/mbl-core/cloud-services/mbl-cloud-client/README.md

 ## Running

-The executable uses various directories that you probably don't want to exist on your development machine so it is best to run mbed Linux Cloud Client in a docker container.
+The executable uses various directories that you probably don't want to exist on your development machine so it is best to run mbed Linux OS Cloud Client in a docker container.
 While still in the `__x86_x64_NativeLinux_mbedtls` directory:
 ```shell
 cp ../Dockerfile Debug
 docker build -t mbl-cloud-client Debug